danielkorkin/loadcfg/docs/usage.rst

 Usage Example
 =============

-This guide demonstrates how to use **loadcfg** to load, validate, and generate configuration files.
+This guide demonstrates how to use **loadcfg** to load, validate, and generate configuration files in various formats.

 Installation
 ------------